-Kingston upon Hull is a major ferry port located between Hull River and Humber River in England UK.
-The city covers a total area of approx 71 km2 (28 ml2) and has population around 260,000.
+Kingston upon Hull is a major ferry port located between Hull River and Humber River in England (UK).
+The city has total area approx 71 km2 (28 mi2) and population around 260,000.

 Hull was officially established in 1299 by Edward I (1239-1307, King of England between 1272-1307).
 The old town retains its medieval architecture and has many buildings from the 18th century.
 Wilberforce House (now a museum) is the birthplace (1759) of William Wilberforce (1759-1833, anti-slavery campaigner).
 In downtown is the 14th-century Holy Trinity Church - England's oldest parish church.
 Reclamation of the old docks provides the city with boat marinas, nature parks, a Maritime Museum.

-- Close to the city is Humber Bridge, which has the world's longest single span.
-Also worth seeing is Beverley with its ecclesiastical architecture in the 13th century Gothic Minster and 14th century Saint Mary's church.
-Burton Constable Hall and Park lies to the northeast of Hull and to the northwest is the 19th century working mill, Skidby Windmill.
+Close to Kingston upon Hull is Humber Bridge - suspension bridge, which has the world's longest single-span (2220 m / 7280 ft).
+Also worth seeing is Beverley with its ecclesiastical architecture, including Gothic Minster (13th century) and Saint Mary's Church (14th century).
+Burton Constable Park is to the northeast of the city.
+To the northwest is Skidby Windmill (19th-century, still operational mill).